Chorong0130/lunchmenu/README.md

 [Program explanation]

-  This program takes pages about the weekly diet of my university in the form of html,
+  This Python program takes pages about the weekly diet of my university in the form of html,

   distinguishes them according to the html tag, configures only the necessary parts according to a specific format, and outputs them